ujjwalbb30/Azure_Nanodegree_AutoML_Classification/README.md

 ![alt text](https://github.com/ujjwalbb30/nd00333_AZMLND_C2/blob/master/logs_running_3.PNG)

-(6) screenshots of swagger running on local host showing the HTTP API methods and responses for the model
+(6) screenshots of swagger running on local host showing the HTTP API methods and responses for the model. swagger.json file was downloaded using curl command and Swagger URI (of the deployed model).
+It was ensured that swagger.json, swagger.sh and serve.py were kept in the same folder. swagger.sh was edited using vim command and the port was changed from 80 to 9000.
+Afterwards, it was run using bash command and Swagger container on port 9000 was opened. serve.py was run using python command in git bash terminal and it started a python server on port 8000.
+The link is then entered in Swagger container to open the swagger instance for interaction.
+HTTP API methods and responses were present in the documentation for exploring.

 ![alt text](https://github.com/ujjwalbb30/nd00333_AZMLND_C2/blob/master/swagger_1.PNG)